rapid7/insightconnect-workflows/workflows/Find_InsightConnect_Resources_from_Slack/help.md

 _This workflow will trigger in any direct messages to the InsightConnect app, or any message in a channel directed @ the InsightConnect app.
 The app must first be invited to the channel in order to trigger the workflow this way._

-To run the workflow, send a direct message to your InsightConnect Slack app or @ the app in a channel starting with the command `icon-start`.
+To run the workflow, send a direct message to your InsightConnect Slack app or @ the app in a channel starting with the command `icon-start` for example `@Rapid7 InsightConnect icon-start` or `@Rapid7 InsightConnect icon-help` to follow along with the interactive Slack buttons to find the resources best for your needs.

 For example, in a direct message with the InsightConnect app: